yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 a new one.
 In my current job, I'm at the beginning of my second reference doc.
 In previous jobs, I've gone through three or four of these over the course of a few years.

-### Personal GitHub repo
+### Personal code sandbox

-In conjunction with my notes doc, I find it's also helpful to have a "sandbox" where I can put longer scripts, play around with whatever libraries or frameworks the company uses, and test out new approaches to my team's work without being judged by colleagues.
+In conjunction with my reference doc, I find it's also helpful to have a personal "sandbox" for code-related notes and experiments.

-At companies that use GitHub (including all of my recent employers), I just put this stuff into a repo that's under my work account but separate from the company's main GitHub organization.
+At companies that use GitHub (including all of my recent employers), I just set up a repo that's under my work account but separate from the company's main GitHub organization.
 If I were at a company that didn't have this functionality in its code systems, I would just throw my changes into an "experimental" branch that is never submitted for review.

+Wherever it lives, I use this sandbox as a place to put longer scripts, to become more comfortable with the frameworks and technologies that the company uses, and to try out new approaches to my team's work.
+Doing these things in a personal space allows for me to experiment and explore without judgement from colleagues.

+As with the reference doc, I keep adding to my personal code sandbox even after the onboarding process is complete.
+However, I generally find that it becomes less useful over time as I become more comfortable with the company's tech stack and more confident in my abilities to make changes out in the open directly.

 ## Conclusion